Hafuuro/learning-projects/speedhomerental/readme.md

+## Speedhome Rental Web Scraping and Data Analysis

 To do:
-1. Clean up speedhomescraper notebook because there's a lot of testing in the notebook now
-2. Data analysis on speed home rental
+1. Data analysis on speed home rental